Tirtho-Ray/Tirtho-Ray/README.md

 </div>

 ## 🎯 Current Focus

-## 🔭 Current Project
-🚀 **[Follow Me](https://github.com/Tirtho-Ray/follow-me)** — A platform that connects influencers and followers.
-💰 Influencers can buy real followers, likes, and comments.
-👥 user can earn by following or engaging with influencers

-## 🎯 Current Focus

 - 🔭 Working on: **[Follow Me](https://github.com/Tirtho-Ray/follow-me)** — A next-gen influencer platform where users can buy and sell real followers, likes, and comments.